robotology/idyntree/bindings/matlab/+iDynTreeWrappers/README.md

 # idyntree high-level-wrappers

-A collection of Matlab functions that wraps the functionalities of (mainly) the iDyntree class `KinDynComputations`.
+A collection of Matlab/Octave functions that wraps the functionalities of (mainly) the iDyntree class `KinDynComputations`.
 For further information on the single wrapper, refer to the description included in each function.

 ## Motivations

-For a Matlab user, it may be sometimes counterintuitive to use C++ based formalism inside Matlab.
+For a Matlab/Octave user, it may be sometimes counterintuitive to use C++ based formalism inside Matlab/Octave.
 Furthermore, there are common iDyntree functions that require several lines of code in order to be used correctly.
 E.g. see the `getRobotState` function:

 ```
     basePose_iDyntree   = iDynTree.Transform();